 2. Review Your Current Financial Health

-It’s time to study your KPIs.
-How did your business perform on key metrics like revenue per full-time equivalent (FTE), staff cost, and overhead ratios?
-Generally speaking, staff costs and rent should be an agency’s biggest expenses.
+- Generally speaking, staff costs and rent should be an agency’s biggest expenses.
 If you manage your staff costs and your overhead expenses well, your business is unlikely to have a profitability problem.

-3. Plan For the Following Year
+- Plan for the Following Year: